The Top 7 Outcome Measures and 3 Measurement Essentials

 Improving critical care transitions through integrated care and seamlessly exchanging data through interoperability are essential ingredients for better outcomes measurement.
 For example, as heart failure patients are discharged (depending on the risk stratification), it’s critical for them to see a cardiologist or primary care physician as quickly as possible.
 Otherwise, they are discharged and have a higher risk of being readmitted.

-The Triple Aim: The Ultimate Goal of Outcomes Measurement
+The Triple Aim: Outcomes Measurement’s Goal

 Would you like to use or share these concepts?
 Download this quality improvement presentation highlighting the key main points.